chaoss/website/CHAOSScon/2025NA/event-location-time.md

 ### Registration

-Registration for the Visualization Workshop is $7 USD and registration for CHAOSScon is $10 USD.
+Registration for CHAOSScon is $10 USD.
 Because these are co-located events with Open Source Summit North America, registration for that event is a prerequisite.
 You can register for all three events on the [OSSNA Registration Page.](https://events.linuxfoundation.org/open-source-summit-north-america/register/)